Posted on August 25, 2017 and last updated on October 30, 2025

 • Sights: narrow gauge railroad, museum, Sandy River

-If you’re lucky, you’ll be able to walk this roughly 1-mile trail and then take the narrow gauge train back to your car!
-If you miss the train (the ticket is $6), you can walk back along the tracks, or walk back along the path.
+If you’re lucky, you’ll be able to walk this roughly 1-mile section of the Fly Rod Crosby Trail, cared for by the High Peaks Alliance, and then take the narrow gauge train back to your car!
+If you miss the train (the ticket is just a few dollars), you can walk back along the tracks, or walk back along the path.
 Check out the little museum if you have time.
 The Sandy River and Rangeley Lakes Railroad was once the longest of the five two-foot railways that once operated in the state.
-The walking trail here runs between the pretty Sandy River, which is dotted with rocks, and the railroad.
+The easy walking trail here runs between the pretty Sandy River, which is dotted with small boulders, and the railroad.

 Directions: From Route 4 in Phillips, turn onto Pleasant Street.
 Go about .5 miles, and at the intersection with Route 149, go right (it feels like you’re going somewhat straightish) across a bridge.
 Take your first left onto Amble Street, and park at the left where there is a little space for a couple of cars.
 You’ll see a sign for the trail and an old track you can walk down to where the footpath begins.